elementaryrock/bloomnest/presentation/08_abstract.md

 ## Problem Statement

-> Children with special needs and their families lack a unified platform that addresses the complete therapeutic journey - from scheduling sessions to tracking family-wide impact, preparing children for challenging situations, and making progress tangible and rewarding.
-Current systems focus only on the child, ignore family wellbeing, provide no preparation tools for anxiety-inducing situations, and present progress in abstract, demotivating ways.
+> Children with special needs and their families often lack access to a unified digital platform that supports the entire therapeutic journey.
+Existing solutions mainly focus on session scheduling and individual child progress, while overlooking family wellbeing, emotional preparedness for challenging situations, and meaningful progress visualization.
+This gap results in fragmented care, increased anxiety, and reduced motivation for both children and their families.
+Addressing these limitations is essential to create a holistic, supportive, and engaging therapeutic ecosystem.

 ---